Will a Dehumidifier Kill Mold?

 In most cases, mildew will begin to grow when there has been some water exposure.
 This means that bathrooms, kitchens, and attics are particularly susceptible to its growth.
 All of these locations provide a dark and humid environment for the spores to grow even if there is only the tiniest bit of moisture in the air.

 So, you may be wondering how you can stop mold from growing in the first place.
-While there is no guarantee that your home will ever be mildew-free, there are some precautions you can take that can stop it from getting any worse.
+While there is no guarantee that your home will ever be mildew-free, there are some precautions you can take to stop it from getting any worse.

 What is a Dehumidifier and How Does it Work?